MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/avocado-toast.md

 caption: Avocado toast topped with eggs and hollandaise sauce; image by deadbody13 alt : Avocado toast topped with eggs and hollandaise sauce

 description: Avocado toast with all the brunch items on it.
-Inb4 taking out a loan to make rent #ClassicMillenial.
+Inb4 taking out a loan to make rent

 tags:
 - food